 - Exercise an art or craft (painting, knitting, crocheting, sculpting, photography, diy gifts to prepare for the holidays.

 - Experiment in the kitchen with filling but healthy meals.

-- If you are craving a certain chain coffee shop’s PSL, experiment with making your own.
+- If you are craving a certain chain coffee shop’s PSL, try making your own.

 - Take a walk around the neighborhood.